 The Bardolino Chiaretto DOC wine is certainly one of the most appreciated wines of the Veronese area.
 Made from a red-grape variety with a pronounced floral scent, served chilled it is pleasant and thirst-quenching and is a particularly good accompaniment to fish, cold meats, rice and white meat.
 It also makes an excellent aperitif.

-The spectacular festival, celebrates the famous rose wine, well known in Lake Garda.
-If you’re staying near Bardolino, you must enjoy the wine testing and the local food, as well as the live performed music and entertainment for all ages.
+The spectacular festival celebrates the famous rose wine, well known in Lake Garda.
+If you’re staying near Bardolino, you must enjoy the wine tasting and the local food, as well as the live performed music and entertainment for all ages.

-Tourists and all wine-lovers can take part in this wine-tasting experience and enjoy the colorful stands positioned along the lake, from the 2nd to the 4th of June.
+Tourists and all wine-lovers can take part in this wine-tasting experience and enjoy the colourful stands positioned along the lake, from the 2nd to the 4th of June.

 Festa dell’Uva e del Vino

-This is one of the most important event in Bardolino area which takes place in the end of September or at the beginning of October every year.
+This is one of the most important events in Bardolino area which takes place at the end of September or at the beginning of October every year.
 Sit on a table, relax and enjoy a glass of red wine made of cultivated grapes.
 It’s your option: Bardolino Classico or Bardolino Chiaretto?